-Predictably, corrosion is one of the most common reasons your stuck brake caliper piston problem.
+Predictably, corrosion is one of the most common reasons for your stuck brake caliper piston problem.
 Corrosion is often caused by a lack of lubricant.
-For instance, once the caliper bolts become dry without lubricant, debris and rust will build up, causing the brake caliper itself to freeze or stick.
+For instance, once the caliper bolts become dry without lubricant, debris and rust will build-up, causing the brake caliper itself to freeze or stick.

 2. Too Long Push Rod